Philips, Samsung, Metro offices raided by EU inspectors

 It did not give the names or locations of the companies inspected by its officers on December 3.

-The investigation comes as traditional electronics retailers wage a fierce battle with online rivals such as Amazon(AMZN.O).
+The investigation comes as traditional electronics retailers wage a fierce battle with online rivals such as Amazon.

 The EU antitrust regulator can fine companies up to 10 percent of their global revenue for breaking EU rules.